TodePond/TodePondDotCom/wikiblogarden/work/how-i-get-money/trust/readme.md

 Listen, I don't want *another* complicated platform, I just want to stop people from stealing my content.

-But wait a second-

-## Why
+## But why

-All this time and I've been worrying about people accessing my work, which is like... the opposite of what I should be doing.
+All this time I've been worrying about people accessing my work, which is like... the opposite of what I should be doing.

 I don't want to give away the updates for *free*.
 But also...
 Why am I so afraid of people stealing them?